Control Flow Overview

 More Complex Scenarios

 Control Flow offers great flexibility and can be used for more complex cases than mentioned.
-It allows you to add error processing logics in case of package level errors, direct execution into different branches depending on the specified conditions, etc.
+It allows you to add error processing logics in case of integration level errors, direct execution into different branches depending on the specified conditions, etc.

 You can set variables within the control flow directly or within its data flows, and then implement conditional logics and perform different actions depending on their value.